briannaAndCo/Leaflet.Antimeridian/README.md

 # Leaflet.Antimeridian
-A plugin to allow polygons and polylines to naturally draw across the antimeridian (or the Internation Date Line) instead of always wrapping across the Greenwich meridian.
+A plugin to allow polygons and polylines to naturally draw across the Antimeridian (or the Internation Date Line) instead of always wrapping across the Greenwich meridian.

-Useful when displaying lines that might cross or partially cross the antimeridian.
+Useful when displaying lines that might cross or partially cross the Antimeridian.

 Simple polygons/polylines without using Leaflet.Antimeridian |
 ------|